ihamuma/aoc/README.md

 ### Unified CLI (Recommended)

 The repository includes a cross-platform CLI tool that works with all years.
-This is the recommended way to run solutions.
+I recommend using it, as it makes running solutions dead simple as you go.

 #### Installation